Aditya-Jain2004/LandingPage-/README.md

 CSS3: Styling and layout are achieved through CSS3, including custom fonts and responsive design principles.

 Usage
-To view the landing page, simply open the index.html file in a web browser.
+To view the landing page, simply open the html file in a web browser.
 For development or customization purposes, feel free to modify the HTML and CSS files according to your requirements.